Find fun things to do with teens &

 Theme parks, amusement parks and family fun centers

 4.)
 Game Arcades in Las Vegas: As you might guess, a number of hotels in Las Vegas have game arcades.
-Two of the bigger ones which will keep your kids busy longer are the Midway Arcade at Circus Circus and the Excalibur Fantasy Fair Midway at the Excalibur Hotel.
+Two of the bigger ones which will keep your kids busy quite a while are the Midway Arcade at Circus Circus and the Excalibur Fantasy Fair Midway at the Excalibur Hotel.
 Both feature a good variety of games and offer prizes.
 In addition to the games, the Circus Circus hotel's famous free circus act show is held near the arcade.

 Las Vegas Miniature Golf